sebprestele/shopify-remix-with-react-extension/README.md

-# Shopify App Template - Remix
+# Shopify App Template with Remix && Theme Extension using React frontend

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).
+It includes Theme Extension support with React instead of Liquid only.

 Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.